rows/hiring/FAQs.md

 Of value this on-call time and so engineers receive a fixed amount per on-call week just to be scheduled for on-call, even if no incident happens.
 If an incident happens during non-working hours, we pay engineers their hourly wage plus an extra amount for the time worked.
 The extra amount is determined by Portuguese Work law.

 ## Do you provide any health insurance?
-Yes, we do in Porto, where all dashdashers are included in our health plan, so they enjoy a premium healthcare service at a low price.
+Yes, we do in Porto, where all Rowers are included in our health plan, so they enjoy a premium healthcare service at a low price.
 Besides, we know how important their family is for them, so we also include spouses and children in our health insurance plan, without any cost.
 Our plan is the Multicare 3 health plan.

 In Berlin, we provide the 50% employer contribution to social charges which is regular in Germany.